 |If you’re not sure if you qualify, write Pete regarding your skills in these areas.|

 Both camps will have the same hours.
 Sunday evening following dinner is an informal kickoff get-together for all.
 Classes and coached jamming run Monday-Friday 9-5 daily, in separate but close-by locations at Silver Bay.
-Both camps’ students will have meals together and may arrange accommodations on-site.

 For accommodations reservations, call 518-543-8415 or email firstname.lastname@example.org.